bewantbe/point-neuron-network-simulator/README.md

 LIF-GH + SSC          |  0.460 | 1.564 | 9.272 | 62.20 | 615.65
 HH-GH + SSC           |  1.484 | 5.631 | 34.56 | 234.0 | 2355.7

-Note: For 10000 neuron case, about 15.5 sec is used for saving the network file and then read it (net and data initialization).
+Note: For 10000 neuron case, about 15.5 sec is used for saving and reading the network file (net and data initialization).